Sourceware, one of the longest standing Free Software hosting platforms, joins SFC

 Each SFC member project is led by a Project Leadership Committee (PLC).
 Each individual member of the PLC participates in their own capacity, but nevertheless the majority of the PLC never includes a majority of people affiliated with the same organization.
 Sourceware's PLC includes various volunteers, past and present, from the Sourceware community.
 The founding PLC is: Frank Ch.
-Eigler, Christopher Faylor, Ian Kelling, Ian Lance Taylor, Tom Tromey, Jon Turney, and Mark J. Wielaard.
+Eigler, Christopher Faylor, Ian Kelling, Ian Lance Taylor, Tom Tromey, Jon Turney, Mark J. Wielaard and Elena Zannoni.

 Recent discussions have inspired the Sourceware volunteers to think carefully about the future and succession of the leadership for this important hosting project.
 By joining SFC, Sourceware gains access to strategic advice and governance expertise to recruit new volunteers and raise funds to support work on Sourceware infrastructure.
 As part of this governance improvement, Sourceware also announces today regular irc office hours for guest project admins to advise and discuss any needs and issues in hosting.
 The Sourceware mission page lists various other ways to contact and participate in the community.